Representation theory of Geigle-Lenzing complete intersections: Our Results on Geigle-Lenzing projective spaces

-\subsection{Our Results on Geigle-Lenzing projective spaces}
+To prove this, we show that the tensor product $\otimes_{\rm MF}$ is nothing but the Cohen-Macaulay approximation of the ordinary tensor product $\otimes_k$ (Proposition~\ref{tensor product is CM approximation}).

-The second aim of this paper is to introduce the category $\coh\X$ of coherent sheaves on a GL projective space and study its basic properties.
-It is defined from the GL complete intersection $(R,\L)$ by the Serre construction
+\section{Our Results on Geigle-Lenzing projective spaces}

-(see Section \ref{section: GL space} for details).
-For the case $n=0$, we obtain the projective space $\P^d$, and for the case $d=1$, we obtain the weighted projective lines of Geigle-Lenzing.
-We may regard $\coh\X$ as the category of $G$-equivariant coherent sheaves on the punctured spectrum $(\Spec R)\backslash\{R_+\}$ for $G:=\Spec k[\L]$ (see Remark \ref{stack comment}).
+Let $\X$ be a GL projective space of dimension $d$ and $\coh\X$ the category of coherent sheaves on $\X$ as given in \eqref{show X} and \eqref{show coh X} (see Chapter~\ref{section: GL space} for details).
+Note that, for the case $n=0$, $\X$ is the projective space $\P^d$, and for the case $d=1$, $\X$ is a weighted projective line of Geigle-Lenzing.

-The following are some basic properties of $\coh\X$ (see Theorem \ref{Serre} for details). \begin{itemize} \item $\coh\X$ is a Noetherian abelian category with global dimension $d$. \item (\emph{Auslander-Reiten-Serre duality}) There exists a functorial isomorphism $\Ext^d_{\X}(X,Y)\simeq D\Hom_{\X}(Y,X(\w))$ for any $X,Y\in\coh\X$. \end{itemize}
+The following are some basic properties of $\coh\X$ (see Theorem~\ref{Serre} for details). \begin{itemize} \item $\coh\X$ is a Noetherian abelian category with global dimension $d$. \item (\emph{Auslander-Reiten-Serre duality}) There exists a functorial isomorphism $\Ext^d_{\X}(X,Y)\simeq D\Hom_{\X}(Y,X(\w))$ for any $X,Y\in\coh\X$. \end{itemize}

-As in the case of GL complete intersections $(R,\L)$, we have a trichotomy of GL projective spaces: \emph{Fano}, \emph{Calabi-Yau} and \emph{anti-Fano} given by the sign $\delta(\w)$ of the dualizing element $\w$.
-We observe (see Theorem \ref{AZ ampleness}) that these classes are characterized by ampleness of the automorphism $(-\w)$ and $(\w)$ of $\coh\X$ in the sense of Artin-Zhang \cite{AZ} (see Definition \ref{define ample}).
+The trichotomy (Fano, Calabi-Yau, anti-Fano) of GL complete intersections $(R,\L)$ is characterized by ampleness of the automorphisms $(-\w)$ and $(\w)$ of $\coh\X$ in the sense of Artin-Zhang \cite{AZ} (see Definition~\ref{define ample}, Theorem~\ref{AZ ampleness}).

-We will introduce two important full subcategories of $\coh\X$: One is the category $\vect\X$ of vector bundles on $\X$, and the other is its full subcategory $\lb\X$ of direct sums of line bundles (see Section \ref{section: vector bundles} for details), which play an important role in this paper.
+We will introduce two important full subcategories of $\coh\X$: One is the category $\vect\X$ of vector bundles on $\X$, and the other is its full subcategory $\lb\X$ of direct sums of line bundles (see Section~\ref{section: vector bundles} for details).
+Our categorical approach enables us to study the relationship between Cohen-Macaulay representations of GL complete intersections and coherent sheaves on GL projective spaces: We have a fully faithful functor $\pi\colon\CM^{\L}R\to\vect\X$, which induces an equivalence $\pi:\proj^{\L}R\simeq\lb\X$.
+The first functor is also an equivalence in the classical case $d=1$, but $\vect\X$ is much bigger than $\pi(\CM^{\L}R)$ for $d>1$.
+In fact we have the following description of $\pi(\CM^{\L}R)$ inside $\vect\X$ (Proposition~\ref{arith CM}):